cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 > See [Link Resolver 101][lr101] for additional details and
 > this historical piece on link resolvers [(McDonald & Van
 > de Velde, 2004)][mcdonald2004].
+> Also, [Alma provides Google Scholar][googlescholaralma] documentation that is
+> useful to read through.
+> See also [Google Scholar's][gslibrary] documentation.

-Consider a basic keyword search in
+Consider conducting a basic keyword search in **Google Scholar** using the term *electronic resources*.
-*Google Scholar* for the term ``electronic resources``.
-One of the first items listed in the results page is an article titled
-"Electronic resources: access and usage at Ashesi University College."
-If we've connected our library to *Google Scholar*, then we should see a **View Now @ UK** link to the right of our search result list.
+If you are affiliated with a specific library, let's take the University of Kentucky (UK) as an example, you should see a **View Now @ UK** link next to at least some of the search results.
-In the following OpenURL,
+An **OpenURL**,
-we can see the article's metadata and also that *google* is the *source*
+which we will dissect in detail later, contains the article's metadata and identifies
-(just as we could see that
-*ebscohost* and *proquest* were the sources in the URLs above).
+Google as the source:

 ```
 https://saalck-uky.primo.exlibrisgroup.com/openurl/01SAA_UKY/01SAA_UKY:UKY?sid=google&auinit=PS&aulast=Dadzie&atitle=Electronic+resources:+access+and+usage+at+Ashesi+University+College&id=doi:10.1108/10650740510632208
 ```

-Full text for that article is
-provided by *Emerald eJournals Premier*, and *Emerald* is the original publisher of this journal and provides the original view of the article.
+The original publisher of this article is Emerald, and the full text is available through *Emerald eJournals Premier*.
+This information is processed by Primo,
+UK's discovery and delivery service.
-That means that *Primo* next hands off our query to UK Library's proxy service,
+Primo redirects our query to the UK Library's proxy service, **OpenAthens**
-**EZProxy**,
+(as of the summer of 2023;
+formerly it was **EZProxy**).
-which asks us to authenticate ourselves with our university account login information, and then takes us to a copy of that full text from the provider.
+After authenticating ourselves using our secure (we hope!) university account login, we gain access to the full text from Emerald.
-The article is also available as full text through two *ProQuest* databases, but
-Emerald's view takes precedence since it's the original publisher.

-If other resources provided access, like the *EBSCOhost* and *ProQuest* databases, and not the original publisher, like *Emerald*, we would stop on *Primo* and be offered to select which database we would like to use to view the full text.

-In our case,
-since we only have one option, the *Primo* to EZProxy to the *Emerald* full text view transfers happen quickly.
+Should alternative databases like
+EBSCOhost and/or ProQuest provide access, and not the original publisher
+(e.g., Emerald in this case),
+Primo would present us with options to select our preferred database for viewing the full text.

+In scenarios where there is only one source to the content provided by the library, the transfer to Promo to OpenAthens to the Emerald full-text occurs swiftly, providing a seamless user experience.

 ## Dissecting an OpenURL

-Let's take a closer look at the *Primo* URL.
-By looking at its components,
+Understanding the anatomy of an OpenURL can help us comprehend how metadata is transmitted and processed within library systems.
+As an example,
+let's dissect a specific Primo URL to identify its individual components.

+The following Primo URL is an OpenURL link, which means Primo follows the standards of OpenURL.
+(See [ANSI/NISO Z39.88-2004 (R2021) The OpenURL Framework for Context-Sensitive Services][nisoOpenURL].
-we see that it's an OpenURL link, and we can see the fields and values and identify the metadata.
+It is composed of various fields and values that make up the metadata.
-The percent signs and numbers in the title field use [Percent-encoding][percentencoding].
-Percent-encoding is a process used to encode characters that are URL unfriendly, like empty spaces between words, into characters that can be parsed.
-See [this page][utf8] for a table of
-UTF-8 percent-encodings and the characters they match.
-I have inserted newlines into the *Primo* link below to enable readability:
+For readability,
+I have broken up the URL into individual lines by metadata fields.
+The metadata fields begin after the **openurl?** keyword:

 ```
 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?